catrincm/truthandsemantics-website/content/team/teddy/index.md

 role: PhD student

+summary: "I studied Philosophy and Computer Science at the University of Oxford.
+"

 ---

-I studied Philosophy and Computer Science at the University of Oxford.